 The clamminess of the dagger’s hilt made Drinith’s palm itch as she waited behind the door for the man coming to murder her.
 She felt none of the readiness Gelasin had claimed to see in her.
 Stripped of her mail shirt, her tunic felt flimsy.
 Her heart leapt wildly at every swoop and swoon of the wind beyond the palace.

 Another young woman with a cloud of red and gold hair, her living reflection, lay in her bed, creating an eerie sense of disembodiment.
 The candlelight made the cyan gem shine like a star against the green-black night of her forehead.
 A sheet of red silk molded around her sprawled body, drawing the eye with its vulnerable nakedness.
 Beneath the massive pillows, however, the girl held an axe.

 How could her handmaid, Jarma, display such remarkable calm knowing all the while an assassin drew near?
 She had disguised herself as Drinith so that the assassin would assume it was she who lay in the bed.
-If only Drinith could check her nerves as easily her friend and quell the flutter in the pit of her stomach.
-If she failed this test, both of their lives would be forfeit.
+If only Drinith could check her nerves as easily as her friend did and quell the flutter in the pit of her stomach.
+If she failed this test, both of their lives would be forfeited.
 It would have been easier to face the assassin alone.

 This scheme was the height of folly.
 She should have never agreed to it.

 But it was too late now to send Jarma away.
 The bright yellow light spilling through the long windows had already darkened to the burnt orange gloom of a Crevast night.
 The assassin could arrive at any moment.